Monday’s best high school soccer, volleyball performances

 Girls soccer

+Annika Griffith, Clark — The freshman had two assists in a 4-0 win over Sky Pointe.

-Kealainn Gacayan, Rancho — The sophomore had three goals in a 12-0 win over Cristo Rey.
+Serene Gronauer, Faith Lutheran — The senior had three goals and one assist in a 6-0 win over Foothill.

-Loegan Alia, Shadow Ridge — The junior had three goals and three assists in an 8-0 win over Legacy.
+Breanna Juarez-Mera, Clark — The freshman had one goal and two assists in a 4-0 win over Sky Pointe.

+Abbie Hammons, Moapa Valley — The freshman had two goals in a 4-0 win over Del Sol.

-Cianna Thomas, Shadow Ridge — The senior had three goals in an 8-0 win over Legacy.
+Andrea Leyva, Faith Lutheran — The sophomore had one goal and three assists in a 6-0 win over Foothill.

 Girls volleyball

-Kate Prior, Foothill — The senior had 17 kills, six digs and four aces in a three-set win over Boulder City.
+Kira DeLong, Boulder City — The freshman had 20 assists and seven aces in a three-set win over Eldorado.

 Monday’s scores